asterd/NPoco.iSeries/README.md

 functionalities.
 There is also an additional extension (NPoco.SqlStoredProcedure) that provide ORM on iSeries Sql Stored Procedures.
 This library does not use ExpandoObject but only Annotated POCOs.
+Last, but not least, there is also a basic T4 template for POCO generation from iSeries Table.

+# Solution Structure
+The solution is structured in this way:
+* NPoco: Project forked from NPoco project, with the addition of the iSeries DB type mapper
+* NPoco.iSeriesGen: Project that contains the T4 template for POCO generation from iSeries AS400 table, and some utility classes.
+* NPoco.SqlStoredProcedure: Project that extends NPoco to manage iSeries SQL Stored procedure execution and mapping with POCOs

 # Important notes !!!!
 The project NPoco inside this repo is a fork of the [NPoco] (https://github.com/schotime/NPoco) project of **Adam Schroder**.